ElektraInitiative/libelektra/doc/COMPILE.md

 Then all plugins are directly installed to the library directory and loaded like other libraries (in any of `ld.so` paths).

+Alternatively, which gives you the advantage not to clutter the main library path, is to add the plugin folder in `/etc/ld.so.conf.d/elektra`.
+Note that it still allows applications to link against plugins.

 ## Troubleshooting ##